kexiZeroing/FE-Learning-notes/doc/git.md

 ## Concepts not clear

+### git reset --hard &lt;last good SHA&gt;
+You’ve made some commits locally (not yet pushed), but everything is terrible, you want to undo last commits like they never happened.

+`--soft`, does not touch the index file or the working tree at all (but resets the head).
+This leaves all your changed files "Changes to be committed", as git status would put it.

+`--mixed`, resets the index but not the working tree.
+The commits are gone, but the contents are still on disk.
+This is the default action.

+`--hard`, resets the index and working tree.
+Any changes to tracked files in the working tree are discarded.

 ### git merge --no-ff
 The `--no-ff` flag prevents `git merge` from executing a "fast-forward" if it detects that your current `HEAD` is an ancestor of the commit you're trying to merge.
 A fast-forward is when, instead of constructing a merge commit, git just moves your branch pointer to point at the incoming commit.
 This commonly occurs when doing a `git pull` without any local changes.